Leonidos67/tb/README.md

 ## 📌 Project Overview

-Welcome to **TeamSync**, a powerful and scalable multi-tenancy project management system built with **Node.js**, **MongoDB**, and **React**.
+Welcome to **T-Sync**, a powerful and scalable multi-tenancy project management system built with **Node.js**, **MongoDB**, and **React**.
 Designed for real-world B2B needs, this project delivers features like Google Sign-In, workspace management, project tracking, task collaboration, role-based permissions, and more.
 Perfect for developers aiming to create SaaS-based team collaboration platforms.

 ---